 I had to do a walking safari to enter the main park itself.
-You still need to buy a permit for the Buffer zone and 20,000 lake.
+You still need to buy a permit for the Buffer zone and 20,000 lakes.

 The only part of the park where you don’t need a permit or tour is the Elephant Breeding Centre which I’ll cover below.

 Park permits for foreign visitors in 2017 were 1695 rupees.
 For Indian or SAARC countries it’s 850.
 Check the official website for the latest rates.

 Look out for wildlife on Rapti beach & the dam side

 My favourite part of staying in Sauraha was spotting wildlife.
 It was like playing a real-life game of Where’s Wally? but it was Where’s Rhino? lol.